tonioni/WinUAE/README_unix.md

   -s 'unix.soundcardname=SDL:Default Audio Device'
 ```

 The Qt Sound page lists SDL playback devices and writes both `unix.soundcard` and `unix.soundcardname` so saved configs can recover by name if the device index changes.
-Floppy click sounds are off by default, matching the shared WinUAE defaults; enable them per drive with `floppy0sound=1` through `floppy3sound=1`.
+Floppy click sounds are off by default, matching the shared WinUAE defaults.
+Like the Windows UI, the per-drive sound selector scans `plugins/floppysounds` for `drive_click_*.wav` and lists every discovered external set after `Built-in A500`.
+External selections are stored as `floppyNsound=-1` plus `floppyNsoundext=<set>` and the runtime log reports the selected set and number of sample files loaded.

 ## Clipboard